boxesandglue/bagme/Readme.md

 * No automatic page breaks: you have to take care of your items on the page.
 * Limited HTML/CSS support: some things are implemented, most are not.

-You can take a look at [the examples repository](https://github.com/boxesandglue/bagme-examples) to see what is possible.

 ## Other